What Happens After You Or a Loved One Has Been In a Arizona Bus Accident?

 |Hall v.
 Professional Transit Mgmt. of Tucson, Inc., Superior Court of Arizona, Pima County, CV 2016-2785 (2018).||While boarding a bus, bus doors closed on Plaintiff and failed to reopen.
 Plaintiff alleged that Defendant was negligent in both operation and maintenance of the bus door.
 Plaintiff suffered injuries to her arms, and permanent injuries to her lumbar spine and hip.||$55,000|

-There are several things an attorney pursuing a bus accident claim should know in the early stages of litigation.
-Bus accident claims can become complicated quickly, so it is important to investigate early and identify problems with your case.
+There are several things an attorney pursuing an Arizona bus accident claim should know in the early stages of litigation.
+Arizona bus accident claims can become complicated quickly, so it is important to investigate early and identify problems with your case.

 Passengers should be aware that the Federal Motor Carrier Safety Administration maintains a search tool that tracks both bus companies and specific models of buses for safety problems and violations.
 Using this tool, prospective passengers can learn important information about a company’s safety violations and crashes.
 The following was retrieved by searching for Greyhound Lines, Inc., a well-known intercity bus company.